-- · perceptions by members of the healthcare community, including physicians, about the safety and effectiveness of our drugs; - cost-effectiveness of our drugs relative to competing products; - · availability of reimbursement for our products from government or healthcare payers; and - · effectiveness of marketing and distribution efforts by us and our licensees and distributors, if any.
+- · perceptions by members of the healthcare community, including physicians, about the safety and effectiveness of our drugs; - cost-effectiveness of our drugs relative to competing products; - availability of reimbursement for our products from government or healthcare payers; - · our ability to implement a risk management plan prior to the distribution of any Schedule II drug; and - · effectiveness of marketing and distribution efforts by us and our licensees and distributors, if any.

-Because we expect to rely on sales generated by our current lead product candidates for substantially all of our product revenues for the foreseeable future, the failure of any of these drugs to find market acceptance would harm our business and could require us to seek additional financing.
+Because we expect to rely on sales generated by our current lead drug candidates for substantially all of our product revenues for the foreseeable future, the failure of any of these drugs to find market acceptance would harm our business and could require us to seek additional financing.